Luos-io/Documentation/src/pages/hardware-consideration/mcu.md

 #define PTPA_PIN                    GPIO_PIN_11
 ```

-There are many possible configurations that you can change, but it is possible that not all of them are necessary for your design:
+There are many possible configurations that you can change, but not all of them may be necessary for your design:

 ### Pinout
 | Function | Description | Comments |